 The sonar itself can provide clear and accurate scans up to 260 feet deep, and offers both a wide beam scan of 90 kHz or a narrow beam scan of 290 kHz to help you pinpoint the exact location of your next trophy fish.

-Due to the limitations in depth scanning capabilities, it’s not made for offshore use.
+Due to the limitations of in-depth scanning capabilities, it’s not made for offshore use.
 It does, however, shine as a shore fishing or ice fishing fish finder.

 Since the Deeper CHIRP Smart Sonar fish finder will be relaying information back to your smartphone, the better quality phone you have, the better image results you will receive.